 - Choosing the treatment that best suits your needs and lifestyle

-Planning ahead: Tips on daily life with chronic ITP
+Planning ahead: Tips on daily life with ITP

-Chronic ITP can be challenging.
+ITP can be challenging.
 Nevertheless, with the help of the right treatment and a healthy lifestyle, it can be manageable.
-Here are some tips on how to take care of yourself, in addition to your chronic ITP treatment.
+Here are some tips on how to take care of yourself, in addition to your treatment for persistent or chronic ITP.

 It’s no secret that your diet is an important contributor to your overall health.
 The trouble is, what exactly is in a healthy diet?
 There is a lot of conflicting (and complicated!) advice out there, which can be confusing.
 Here are some tips that can help.